Last Updated on August 19, 2023

 These 15 Raleigh breweries are scattered throughout the city (see our map below), with a spot always around the corner for your next happy hour.
 These breweries in Raleigh range from large industrial spaces to quiet, upscale tables, and that’s just the beginning of what makes them unique.

-So inside this guide, you’ll learn why we think each place is special and one “favorite” beer (or more) we’ve enjoyed.
-The latter was just as tough a choice as the words to capture these fabulous and bucket list-worthy drinking establishments.
+So, inside this guide, you’ll learn why we think each place is special and one “favorite” beer (or more) we’ve enjoyed.
+The latter was just as challenging a choice as the words to capture these fabulous and bucket list-worthy drinking establishments.

 Read More: Breweries in North Carolina